How to Test Your Singular SDK Integration

 Test Deferred Deep Linking

-1. To confirm that deferred deep linking is enabled, check the session event in the Testing Console.
+1. Check the session event in the Testing Console.

 2. Set up a test destination and a link as explained above in Test Deep Linking.